 Kelly said in an interview with Charlie Rose last October that neither she nor Fox News wanted “any sort of war” with Trump.

 “He was obviously upset.
-That’s fine; he's running for president, it’s not a fun business, there’s gonna be ups and downs and I know he considered that a down,” Kelly said.
+That’s fine.
+He’s running for president, it’s not a fun business, there’s going to be ups and downs, and I know he considered that a down,” she said.
 “So we just wanted to forge forward and try to put it behind us, not pour any more fuel on that fire.”

-While Kelly insisted she wouldn’t engage in a feud with Trump, she was quick to respond on social media after a series of attacks from the Republican front-runner.
+While Kelly insisted she wouldn’t engage in a feud with Trump, she was quick to respond on social media after a series of attacks from the then-GOP front-runner.

 Isn't it terrible that @megynkelly used a poll not used before (I.B.D.) when I was down, but refuses to use it now when I am up?— Donald J. Trump (@realDonaldTrump) November 4, 2015

-At the beginning of February, Kelly called the feud she and her network have with Donald Trump “bizarre.”
+At the beginning of February, Kelly discussed the matter with ABC News.

 “It was bizarre because I became the story.
-He was so very focused on me that I became the story and, you know, you never want to be the story when you’re a news person,” Kelly told ABC’s George Stephanopoulos referencing the frayed relationship she has with the GOP presidential candidate.
-“You want to be covering the story so it was like an Alice-through-the-looking-glass experience.”
+He was so very focused on me that I became the story, and you know, you never want to be the story when you’re a newsperson,” she said.
+“You want to be covering the story, so it was like an ‘Alice Through the Looking Glass’ experience.”